 How to Calculate the Ending Inventory?

 To calculate the ending inventory, the new purchases are added to the ending inventory, minus the cost of goods sold.
 This provides the final value of the inventory at the end of the accounting period.

-The ending inventory is based on the market value or the lowest value of the goods that the business possesses.
+The business’s ending inventory is calculated using the market value or the lowest value of the items it owns.

 Ending Inventory Formula

 The formula for the calculation of Ending Inventory is given by the following equation:

 Ending Inventory = Beginning Inventory + Purchases -Cost of Goods Sold (COGS)